 Our impact

-Since 2022 we’ve given €1.8m in grants to 40 artists and 35 arts nonprofits, utilizing a trust-based approach to grant-making that empowers recipients, fosters creativity, encourages diversity, and enables emerging artists to thrive.
+Since 2022 we’ve given €1.9m in grants to 60 artists and 35 arts-focused nonprofits via four open calls.
+We utilize a trust-based approach to grant-making that empowers recipients, fosters creativity, encourages diversity, and enables emerging artists to realize their creative potential.

 Community: Accelerating networking and connection-making for artists, and the expansion of reach and capacity for nonprofits.